 I Wish I Could Take It All Back

 Kevin Repass is a recovering drug addict and alcoholic.
-He works for the organization Recovery Local, writing about substance abuse and alcoholism in order to help others recover.
+He works for the organisation Recovery Local, writing about substance abuse and alcoholism in order to help others recover.